andrew/ultimate-awesome/README.md

 - [awesome-llm-explainability](https://github.com/koo-ec/awesome-llm-explainability) - A curated list of explainability-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the explainability implications, challenges, and advancements surrounding these powerful models.
 - [humans](https://github.com/linsa-io/humans) - Awesome Humans.
 - [awesome-se-bots](https://github.com/mairieli/awesome-se-bots) - A curated list of awesome SE bots :robot:.
-- [awesome-libertarianism](https://github.com/marcodpt/awesome-libertarianism) - Curated list of awesome books and authors on libertarianism, anarcho-capitalism and austrian school of economics.
 - [awesome-chess](https://github.com/mbiesiad/awesome-chess) - :trophy: Awesome-Chess! :key: :lock: are you a chess player or chess enthusiast? ⭐.
 - [awesome-processing](https://github.com/onlylemi/awesome-processing) - 🎨 Creative Coding @Processing Resources that u like.
 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.